azure-appdev-tsp-ncr/gbc-containers/labs/helper-files/external-ingress-setup.md

+Use the doco here to setup a basic Ingress Controller deployed to the  **ingress-external** namespace: https://docs.microsoft.com/en-us/azure/aks/ingress-basic
 Here are the instructions for implementing a basic external ingress using the Nginx Ingress controller already setup in the **ingress-external** namespace:

 1. Delete the **web** and **api** services